raul23/search-ebooks/README.rst

-The only search method that doesn't make use of the cache is the one based on ``zipgrep`` because it doesn't return the whole extracted text, but only the parts of the text that matched the given search query.
+The only search method that doesn't make use of the cache is the one based on ``zipgrep`` because it doesn't return the whole extracted text, but only the lines of the text that matched the given search query.

 |